 Talk with your teen

-As a result, it’s important to talk to your teen about OTC medicine abuse, and make sure they understand the risks.
+As a result, it’s important to talk to your teen about OTC medicine abuse.
+Make sure they understand the risks.
 Nevertheless, no matter how well-behaved your teen is, the potential for abuse remains.
 As teenagers’ brains continue to develop, they are inclined to be impulsive and are easily swayed by their peers’ opinions.
 This is why it is vital for parents to not only be informed about OTC medicine abuse, but to also enact preventative measures.

 Preventing medicine abuse is possible if we commit ourselves to spreading awareness to our teens and to other members of our communities.
-After going through your medicine cabinet, share this post with other parents so that they are also empowered with the tools to stop medicine abuse.
+After going through your medicine cabinet, share this post with other parents.
+Strive empower them with the tools to stop medicine abuse.

 This Guest Post is by Jessica Belitz, the community outreach coordinator for the Blount Memorial Foundation in Tennessee.
 She provides leadership for the Blount County Substance Abuse Prevention Action Team.
 Now that she is the mother of a young daughter, she is even more passionate about the issue, which is one of the reasons why she joined The Five Moms.
 Connect with the Stop Medicine Abuse campaign here and conversation on Facebook and Twitter.